rsksmart/ri-aggregation/sdk/zksync.js/README.md

-# JavaScript SDK for RIF Aggregation
+# JavaScript SDK for RIF Rollup

 **RIF Aggregation** is a scaling and privacy engine for RSK.
 Its current functionality scope includes low gas transfers of RBTC and ERC20 tokens in the RSK network.